Jesica Santillan: Background

+In January 2002, the patient was listed with the UNOS for a heart transplant.
+However, subsequent medical evaluations led to an updated listing for a combined heart-lung transplantation in May 2002.
+Santillan experienced progressive symptoms, including frequent syncopal episodes upon exertion.

 Operation

-Jesica, whose blood was type O-positive, had a heart condition (restrictive cardiomyopathy and secondary nonreactive pulmonary hypertension), that resulted in reduced blood perfusion in her lungs.
+Jesica, whose blood type was O-positive, had a congenital heart condition (restrictive cardiomyopathy and secondary nonreactive pulmonary hypertension) that resulted in reduced blood perfusion in her lungs.
 On February 7, 2003, she received the heart and lung transplant at Duke University Hospital.
 The new organs had been flown in from Boston.
-James Jaggers, Santillan's transplant surgeon found that blood test results proving that the organ blood type (type A) and Jesica's blood type (O-Positive) did not match just as the surgery was ending.
+James Jaggers, Santillan's transplant surgeon, was informed by Duke's Clinical Transplant Immunology Laboratory that blood test results proving that the organ blood type (type A) and Jesica's blood type (O-Positive) did not match just as the surgery was ending.

 The procedures that should have prevented such a mistake broke down twice: Dr. James Jaggers, Jesica's surgeon, failed to check the compatibility, assuming that the blood type of the donated organs matched Jesica's.
 He also failed to verbally confirm that assumption with Carolina Donor Services, the donor agency.

-Upon discovery of the error, the transplant team used immunosuppressant drugs and plasmapheresis to prevent immediate organ rejection.
-The patient was kept on life support after the operation as donor for a second transplant was sought, even as she was racked by a series of seizures and her new organs started to fail.
-She also suffered from kidney failure as a result of the mismatch.

-On February 20, Jesica received a new heart and set of lungs after a new donor was found late on February 19, 2003.
-However, the trauma of immune rejection had caused irreversible brain damage, and on February 21, she was declared brain dead.
-Her family was approached by the hospital to determine if her salvageable organs could be donated for use in other transplant patients.
-On the advice of their attorneys, the family declined.
-She was 17.